 Using the extensive knowledge and experience gained, he set up his own practice in Marbella.
 He advises mainly UK and non-UK domiciled clients.
 His main areas of expertise are conveyancing and non-resident taxation.

-He is a prolific writer of Spanish tax & legal articles written in English, having published well over 400 since 2004.
+He is a prolific writer of Spanish tax & legal articles written in English, having published well over 500 articles since 2004.
 His articles and blogs are widely used by the real estate industry and property think tanks, having been translated into multiple languages.
 He is a long-standing contributor of Spain’s two leading online property portals; Barcelona-based Spanish Property Insight (run by Mark Stucklin) and Madrid-based Idealista (run by Jesús Encinar).

 Animals cease to be ‘things’, in legal terms, and are now regarded as living, sensitive beings.
 As a consequence, they may no longer be repossessed or embargoed in insolvency procedures.